jannaee/JSRoadmap/README.md

 # Phase 1
+---
+### Objectives to learn

-- [x] 1.
-Learn how to declare variables.
+#### 1. Learn how to declare variables.
-   - [ ] * variables - declared using the keywords var, let, const.
-   - [ ] * They can have a value set to them or not.
+Variables are declared using the keywords var, let, const.
+They can have a value set to them or not.

-- [ ] 2.
-Learn what are Strings, Numbers, Booleans, Null and Undefined.
+#### 2. Learn what are Strings, Numbers, Booleans, Null and Undefined.
-    - [ ] * Strings - used to store a series of characters can me any characted inside a single or double quote
+    Strings - used to store a series of characters can me any characted inside a single or double quote

-    - [ ] * Numbers - intergers that can be written with or without decimals
+    Numbers - intergers that can be written with or without decimals

-    - [ ] * Booleans - a data type that evaluates to either true or false
+    Booleans - a data type that evaluates to either true or false

-    - [ ] * Null - a data type that is nothing but is actually an object, the typeof is object extra tip: you can empty and object by setting it to null
+    Null - a data type that is nothing but is actually an object, the typeof is object extra tip: you can empty and object by setting it to null

-    - [ ] * Undefined - a variable without a value, the typeof is undefined
+    Undefined - a variable without a value, the typeof is undefined
         extra: any value can be emptied by setting the value to undefined

-- [ ] 3.
-Learn what are Arrays, Objects and Functions.
+#### 3. Learn what are Arrays, Objects and Functions.
-    - [ ] * Arrays - an object used to store multiple values, and uses numbers to access it's elements
+    Arrays - an object used to store multiple values, and uses numbers to access it's elements
         extra:
             How to create an array - var array_cars = ['saab', 'ford', ...]
             How to access an array - var name = cars [0] (using indexing)

-    - [ ] * Objects - is a construct that stores multiple values in a key/value pairing. it uses names to access it's members
+    Objects - is a construct that stores multiple values in a key/value pairing. it uses names to access it's members

-- [ ] 4.
-Learn to use if and else statements.
+#### 4. Learn to use if and else statements.
     - [ ] *

-- [ ] 5.
-Learn how to compare variables.
+#### 5. Learn how to compare variables.
     - [ ] *

-- [ ] 6.
-Learn to use the for loop.
+#### 6. Learn to use the for loop.
     - [ ] *

-Testing
+## Testing

 - [ ] 1.
 What are the five primitive values in JavaScript?
     - [ ] * Primitives are values with no properties
     - [ ] * Null, Strings, Number, Undefined, Booleans, Symbol (ES6)